SamUpdike/Data146/Project1.md

 - Equal, 6==6 is True, 6==5 is False

 |
-- OR, similarly used to &, however only one of the combined cases may be True, so either year OR country, but not both.
+- OR, similarly used to &, where at least one of the combined cases must be True, so either year OR country, or both, would be true.

 ^
-- Exlusive OR/XOR, compares the binary representation of objects and returns their combined integer.
-I honestly have no idea how to use this practically.
-- `output = 6^3`
-- output would now return 5
+- Exlusive OR/XOR, requires that only one of the combined cases be True, so either year or country, but not both, would be true.